IAmTheMitchell/sok-ha/README.md

 # SOK BLE Integration for Home Assistant

 This custom integration polls data from SOK batteries using Bluetooth Low Energy (BLE).

+## Currently Supported Devices
+Tested:
+- SK12V100H

+Should work, but untested:
+- SK12V100P
+- SK12V206H
+- SK12V206PH
+- SK12V280H
+- SK24V100
-It has been tested with SK12V100H batteries and should work with other SOK models that advertise as `SOK-AA`.
+- Any other SOK models that advertise as `SOK-AA` and use the V8 SOK BMS.

+(Please open a GitHub issue with your results if you test any of the untested battery models.)

 ## Features
 - Automatic discovery of SOK batteries